 I would rather have a financial compensation through the sale of my books, which for sure is an advantage for both parties.

 The minimum quantity required per activity is the sale of 10 of any of my kids' books.

-§ - § - If we consider that each school has its own library and that the number of children in a classroom is at least 20, I don’t think it will be difficult to reach that sale quantity of 10;
+§ - § - If we consider that each school has its own library and that the number of children in a classroom is at least 20, I don’t think it will be difficult to reach a minimum sale quantity of 10.

-parents usually give their children some money to buy books when they know that a writer is coming to the school for a visit.
-However, if the school shows interest in my visit but has doubts that any sales can be performed,
+Besides, parents usually give their children some money to buy books when they know that a writer is coming to the school for a visit.
+However, if the school shows interest in my visit but has doubts that the suggested sale amounts can be reached,

 in no circumstance will this fact be a reason for the visit not to take place.
 In fact, I’ll visit the school with as much enthusiasm.